alexanderrich/exploration_consumption/doc/journal/paper.md

 the implementation of any one, but this may not have been the case.

-It is also worth considering that these older experiments might not meet current statistical standards, and the motivational effectiveness of these sorts of consumable rewards should be reconsidered. @Navarick1998, in fact, did not report present bias at the population level, and focused his analyses on individuals. @Solnick1980 and @Millar1984 did make claims of present bias over short time scales on a group level, but used between-participant designs with quite small groups of 10 to 15 people per condition.
+It is also worth considering that these older experiments might not meet current statistical standards, and that the motivational effectiveness of these sorts of consumable rewards should be reconsidered. @Navarick1998, in fact, did not report present bias at the population level, and focused his analyses on individuals. @Solnick1980 and @Millar1984 did make claims of present bias over short time scales on a group level, but used between-participant designs with quite small groups of 10 to 15 people per condition.
 Their results in many cases appear strong qualitatively but the statistics calculated are not clearly reported.
-Even more recent tests of present bias with consumable rewards reveal some statistical weaknesses; in their experiments with soda as a reward,
+More recent tests of present bias with consumable rewards also reveal some statistical weaknesses; in their experiments with soda as a reward,
 @Brown2009 first ran 44 participants and then apparently increased their sample size to 55 after reviewing the results, and also only found an effect of delaying